mahowald/mahowald.github.io/_posts/2025-03-03-house-pricing.md

 * Our clusters may cover too broad a geographic area, or may be imperfect in other ways (e.g. shape): the Redfin dataset also provides a neighborhood label for more granularity, _and_ a street address for an even finer-tuned segmentation.
 * Past transactions on the same home may also be informative: pricing models frequently take into account the price history of an asset, if available (this was not available in the current dataset, though).

-In any event, my goal with this post wasn't to develop a perfect house pricing model (so, uh, mission accomplished?), but rather to provide a motivating example for building a hierarchical model using Julia.
+In any event, my goal with this post wasn't to develop a perfect house pricing model (so, uh, mission accomplished?), but rather to explore both classical and Bayesian methods for addressing the challenges inherent in pricing homes.
-And arguably Julia has excelled at this: we were able to handle data manipulation and cleaning in an intuitive way from start to finish, plus work with a probablistic programming framework (Turing) from within the language itself.
+And arguably our main tool, Julia, has excelled at this: we were able to handle data manipulation and cleaning in an intuitive way from start to finish, plus work with a probablistic programming framework (Turing) from within the language itself.
 Speaking personally, Julia has largely replaced R as my statistical analysis tool of choice---and who knows, as packages like [Flux.jl](https://fluxml.ai/Flux.jl/stable/) mature, maybe it will replace Python as well!